w3c/wai-intro-wcag/content/new-in-22.md

 {:/}

 This page includes:
-* The updated publication schedule for Web Content Accessibility Guidelines (WCAG) 2.2.
+* The updated publication schedule for Web Content Accessibility Guidelines (WCAG) 2.2
-* The proposed new success criteria (SC) in WCAG 2.2.
+* The proposed new success criteria (SC) in WCAG 2.2
-* A brief introduction to each success criteria. **Note:** The "What" does not cover all aspects of the success criteria.
-The "Why" does not include all users or situations.
-They are just brief examples.
+  * A brief introduction to each success criteria
-* Quotes from [personas](#about-the-personas-quotes) to help you understand some aspects of the success criteria.
+  * Quotes from [personas](#about-the-personas-quotes) to help you understand some aspects of the success criteria
-* Links to Understanding documents that explain the success criteria in detail and provide more examples.
+  * Links to Understanding documents that explain the success criteria in detail and provide more examples

 {::nomarkdown}
 {% include box.html type="end" %}